gurditsingh/hydeout/_posts/test.md

  - Fast write

 ### 2. JSON
-It is a **row-based format** and JSON (JavaScript object notation) data are presented as key-value pairs in a partially structured format.
+It is a **Row-based format** and JSON (JavaScript object notation) data are presented as key-value pairs in a partially structured format.
 JSON is often compared to XML because it can store data in a hierarchical format.
 Both formats are user-readable, but JSON documents are typically much smaller than XML.

  - Self describing schema
  - Row-based